YunfeiZHAO/blog/source/_posts/DETR.md

 There are four special characteristics for this model:

-1. DETR predicts all objects at once,  and is trained end-to-end.
+1. DETR predicts all objects at once and is trained end-to-end.
-2. DETR does not have multiple hand-designed components that encode prior knowledge, like sliding window, spatial anchors, non-maximal suppression, large set of proposals, or window centers.
+2. DETR does not have multiple hand-designed components that encode prior knowledge, like sliding windows, spatial anchors, non-maximal suppression, large set of proposals, or window centers.
 3. DETR does not require any customized layers, and thus can be reproduced easily in any framework that conatins standard CNN and transformer classes.
 4. DETR can be easily generalized to produce panoptic segmentation in a unified manner.